fjnn/hvl-ele201/_pages/network-lectures/l1-intro.md

   Switch# configure terminal
   Switch(config)#
   ```
-  To return to Priviliged EXEC Mode from Global Configuration Mode use either `end` or `exit`.
+  To return to Privileged EXEC Mode from Global Configuration Mode use either `end` or `exit`.
   ```
   Switch(config)# end
   Switch#